Neil Warnock: Aberdeen

 On 5 February 2024, it was announced that Warnock would take charge of Scottish Premiership club Aberdeen until the end of the 2023–24 season, replacing manager Barry Robson.
 His first game in charge of Aberdeen, on 6 February resulted in a 2–1 defeat by Rangers away at Ibrox Stadium.
 His first home game as Aberdeen manager was on 10 February against Bonnyrigg Rose with Aberdeen winning 2–0 in the fifth round of the Scottish Cup.
 Warnock left Aberdeen on 9 March, following a 3–1 win against Kilmarnock in the quarter-final of the Scottish Cup.
 Those two cup ties were his only victories in eight matches as Aberdeen manager.
 Following Warnock's departure, Aberdeen chairman Dave Cormack said that the club were at an "advanced stage" of finding a longer-term appointment.

 Return to Torquay United

 On 14 May 2024, Warnock was appointed football advisor of National League South club Torquay United, assisting the new board following the takeover by the Bryn Consortium.
+On 1 March 2026, following the sacking of Paul Wotton, Warnock was named as Torquay caretaker manager.

 Personal life

-Warnock was born in Sheffield, South Yorkshire.
+Warnock was born in Sheffield, West Riding of Yorkshire (now South Yorkshire).
 He has been a lifelong supporter of Sheffield United.
 He is married to Sharon and has four children, James, Natalie, Amy and William.
 In 2010 he lived in Richmond, London, and as of April 2020 he had a home near Stoke Climsland, Cornwall, and another in Dunoon, Argyll and Bute.